Nepal: Official and widely spoken languages

 The Rich History of Nepal’s Languages

 The linguistic heritage of this region is deeply rooted in its ancient past, shaped by centuries of cultural exchange and historical events.
-Early inscriptions, such as those from Dullu, provide a glimpse into the evolution of its language groups2.
+Early inscriptions, such as those from Dullu, provide a glimpse into the evolution of its language groups.

 language nepal

 The Gorkha Kingdom, established in the mid-18th century, further elevated the Nepali language as a unifying force.
-King Prithvi Narayan Shah’s efforts to promote it as the official language laid the foundation for its modern prominence2.
+King Prithvi Narayan Shah’s efforts to promote it as the official language laid the foundation for its modern prominence.

 Historical Milestones and Evolution